acodeninja/community-of-practice-template/docs/engineering/decision-records/E0001-record-decisions-using-madr.md

 Chosen option: "MADR - Markdown Any Decision Records", because it allows for recording contextual information, has a straightforward template format, and optional fields should a decision only require a light touch explainer.

-Developer decision records shall be created with the D prefix: i.e.: "D0001: Record decisions using MADR".
+Engineering decision records shall be created with the E prefix: i.e.: "E0001: Record decisions using MADR".

 ## Consequences